northshorewc/ccr2016/docs/index.md

 * * *

-## Definitions
+## Abbreviations and Definitions

 Term | Abbreviation | Definition
 -----|--------------|-----------
 Action Level | AL |  The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Disinfection Byproducts | DBPs | These are compounds that are formed when using a disinfectant.
+Disinfection By-products | DBPs | These are compounds that are formed when using a disinfectant.
 Haloacetic Acids | HAA5 | Monochloroacetic acid, dichloroacetic acid, trichloroacetic acid, monobromoacetic acid, and dibromoacetic acid.
 This is a class of disinfection by-products.
 Locational Running Annual Average | LRAA | The average of four quarterly samples collected in one 12-month period at a specific sampling site.
 Maximum Contaminant Level | MCL |  This is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal | MCLG |  This is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Milligrams Per Liter | mg/L | One milligram per liter corresponds to one minute in two years or a single penny in $10,000.
 Milligrams per liter is equivalent to the term parts per million (ppm).
 Micrograms Per Liter | ug/l |  One part per billion corresponds to one minute in 2,000 years, or a single penny in $10,000,000.
-Micrograms per liter is equivalent to the term Parts per billion (ppb).
+Micrograms per liter is equivalent to the term parts per billion (ppb).
 Nephelometric Turbidity Unit | NTU |  Nephelometric turbidity unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
 Not Applicable | NA | Not applicable.
 Not Detected | ND |  Laboratory analysis indicates that the constituent is not present.